paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 ### Statutory Notes

 #### References in Text
 The Energy Policy and Conservation Act, referred to in subsecs. (c)(4) and (f), is Pub.
 L. 94–163, Dec.
 22, 1975, 89 Stat.
-871, as amended.
-Part C of title III of such act is classified generally to part B (§ 6321 et seq.) of subchapter III of chapter 77 of Title 42, The Public Health and Welfare.
+871. Part C of title III of such act is classified generally to part B (§ 6321 et seq.) of subchapter III of chapter 77 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6201 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6201&num=0&edition=prelim) and Tables.

 #### Codification
 Section was enacted as part of the Housing and Urban Development Act of 1970, and not as part of the National Housing Act which comprises this chapter.